 How to Travel to Hampi from Bangalore?

-From Bangalore, if you plan to go via road you can either chose the Karnataka State Buses or you can hire a car from various car rental apps on your phone.
-A bus would be a preferably better option to explore Hampi.
+From Bangalore, if you plan to go via road you can either choose the Karnataka State Buses or you can hire a car from various car rental apps on your phone.
+A bus would be a better option to explore Hampi.
 This is because of the various off-road terrains, you would have to abandon your vehicle at a point anyway.

 It takes approximately 800 INR and 8 to 9 hours to reach Hampi from Bangalore.
 You can book your journey on the Karnataka State Bus Service website (KSRTC).

 After reaching Hospet, you will have to take a private tuk tuk or local bus to Hampi.
-The most economical way is to take the tuk tuk to the Hospet bus stand and then going to Hampi via local buses.
+The most economical way is to take the tuk tuk to the Hospet bus stand and then go to Hampi via local buses.